mbrsagor/djAuth/README.md

 > Basically the project for `Django` beginner developer for a basic authentication system.

-When I started new `Django` web development I was fetch same kind of problems.In this project frontend I will use `Bootstrap framework`.
+When I started new `Django` web development I was fetch same kind of problems.
+That's why I have decided to the app for django beginner label developer will benefit nothing else.
+.In this
+project
+frontend I will use
+`Bootstrap framework`.

 ###### Features and functionality: